0xAX/asm/content/asm_4.md

 mov [rcx], rax
 ```

 In addition, extended instructions can be useful when you need to move smaller values into larger registers.
 These instructions are `movsx` and `movzx`.
 The purpose of these instructions should be clear if you ask yourself a question: when I move an 8-bit or 16-bit value into a 32-bit or 64-bit register, what should happen to the unused upper bits?
 The `movzx` instruction fills the upper bits with `0`.
 The `movsx` instruction copies the [sign bit](https://en.wikipedia.org/wiki/Sign_bit) to the upper bits.
-In a case of the `movsx` instruction it means that if we move an integer number from a smaller register to a bigger, the upper bits of the bigger register will be filled with `0` if the number was positive and with `1` if negative.
+In the case of the `movsx` instruction, when moving an integer number from a smaller register to a bigger one, the upper bits of the bigger register are filled with `0` if the number is positive, and with `1` if the number is negative.

 Besides these instructions to move data from one place to another, there are conditional move instructions: